-TPS faculty members hold a master's, doctoral, or equivalent degrees or experience in their fields of academic expertise.
-The breadth, depth, and diversity of their expertise are enhanced by the fact that the faculty includes terminally credentialed field-grade or senior officers and civilian scholars.
+TPS faculty members hold a master's, doctoral, or equivalent degree in their fields of academic expertise.
+The breadth, and depth of their expertise are enhanced by the fact that the faculty includes terminally credentialed field-grade or senior officers and civilian scholars.